monsoonmaelstrom/book2/book2.md

 “Okay,” I agree, not wanting to push too hard.
 “Alex, get her some water,” I bark out.
 “How long have you been awake?”

 “Not long.
-A few minutes before you,” she says resting her head back on my chest and letting her eyes fall closed.
+A few minutes before you,” she says resting her head on my chest and letting her eyes fall closed.

 I fight the knee-jerk reaction to tell her not to do that.
 It’s going to be a while before I’m going to be able to see her asleep without worrying.
 I run a hand over her hair.